8/10 what document provides information about times of tides how are tides calculated secondary port calculations

-In tidal waters, knowing the height of the tide and the direction of the tidal stream/current is important for safe navigation.
-Some areas have enormous tidal ranges of 11 m or more, whereas others have very small ones.
-Areas with large [ tidal ranges] may seem daunting, but they are not difficult to cope with once you know the relatively simple procedures for calculating tidal heights and stream/currents.
+In tidal waters, knowing the height of the tide and the direction of the tidal stream or current is important for safe navigation.
+Some areas have enormous tidal ranges of 11 metres or more, whereas others have very small ones.
+Areas with large [ tidal ranges] may seem daunting, but they are not difficult to cope with once you know the relatively simple procedures for calculating tidal heights and stream or currents.

 Tides are the vertical rise and fall of the surface of the sea, caused by the [ gravitational attraction ] of the moon and, to a lesser degree, the sun.
 Rotation of the earth causes a semi-diurnal tide in most parts of the world.
 In other words, there is a tide with two high waters and two low waters every 24 hours, 50 minutes.

 Other parts of the world experience a different effect, due to the moon’s path and other geographical influences, and have only one high and low water each day.
 Called a diurnal tide, it occurs mostly in the tropics.
 Diurnal tides usually have small tidal ranges.
 Other places have a combination of diurnal and semi-diurnal tides, two high and low waters every day of various heights and are called mixed tides.